1 Samuel 14

 The battle has swept the Philistines back to Beth-aven, deeper into their own territory.
 Israel is winning.
 The victory that Jonathan began is now a rout.
 And at this moment - when the Lord has already saved Israel - Saul speaks.

-Saul makes an oath.
-He does not consult God.
-He does not ask the people.
-He simply imposes a curse: no one is to eat until evening.
+Saul makes an oath, imposing a curse on his own: no one is to eat until evening.
 Why?
 "That I may be avenged on mine enemies."
 Saul wants to complete the victory.
 But God has already given the victory.
-The oath is Saul's way of trying to control something already outside his control - and of binding his own people to his will rather than to God's grace.
+The oath is Saul's way of trying to control something already outside his control - and of binding his own people to his will, away from God's grace.

 The image is exact and deeply ironic.
 The soldiers of Israel have won a victory - but they cannot taste it.
 They see honey on the ground but will not eat.
 Their mouths are bound by Saul's oath.
 Jonathan, ignorant of the oath, eats - and his eyes are enlightened.
 His body receives nourishment; his spirit receives understanding.
 This is what Saul's rule offers: famine in the midst of plenty.
 This is what God's grace offers: sweetness, enlightenment, freedom.

 Jonathan speaks with the clarity that comes from nourishment and faith.
 He says plainly: "My father hath troubled the land."
 Not "My father has been cautious" or "My father seeks to keep us disciplined."
 Troubled - the word speaks of breaking, of creating confusion and harm.
 And Jonathan sees the consequence: had the people eaten freely of the spoil, they could have defeated even more Philistines.
-Saul's oath has weakened Israel, not strengthened it.
-It has served Saul's will, not God's victory.
+Saul's oath has weakened Israel.
+It has served Saul's will, where God's victory was the need.

 In their hunger and exhaustion, the soldiers fall upon the spoil and eat the meat with the blood - a violation of the law.
 Saul hears of this sin and responds by building an altar and making a more elaborate sacrifice.
 Yet notice: Saul himself created the conditions for this sin.
 His oath bound the people to hunger.
 His rule forced them to choose between famine and breaking the law.
 And only now, after the wrongdoing, does Saul build an altar.
-He does not ask God's forgiveness.
-He simply builds a structure to contain the mess his rule has made.
+He builds a structure to contain the mess his rule has made.

 1 Samuel 14:36-46Saul Demands Jonathan's Death - The People Rise Up

 Saul wants to pursue the Philistines further.
 The priest suggests asking God.
 And when Saul asks, God does not answer.
 Silence.
 Why?
 The text will tell us: there is a sin in the camp.
-Not the sin of hunger, not the sin of eating with blood, but something else - something that has broken communion with God.
+Something has broken communion with God.

 Saul swears an oath: "Though it be in Jonathan my son, he shall surely die."
 Even if the sin lies with his own son, he will die.
 Saul is making his authority absolute.
 He is saying: No one, not even my own child, can escape my rule.
 And the people say nothing.
 They do not answer him.
 Their silence is the first sign of something shifting.